 Mary was that mother mild, Jesus Christ her little child.

 He came down to earth from heaven,

 who is God and Lord of all,

 and his shelter was a stable,

 and his cradle was a stall;

-with the needy, poor and lowly, lived on earth our Saviour holy.
+with the poor and mean and lowly, lived on earth our Saviour holy.